 Married employees within the RCS system will receive the above benefits plus a 15% tuition discount for each child while attending the child development centers.
-Both spouses must be full-time employees (>= 0.75 FTE status), paid by Regis Catholic Schools, and the child(ren) must be a legal dependent of both employees.
+Both spouses must be Full-Time employees, paid by Regis Catholic Schools, and the child(ren) must be a legal dependent of both employees.